Reporter Outreach Logo

 This is the part most ranking guides skip entirely — and it's arguably more important than traditional positions in 2026.

 And it's not just Google.
-ChatGPT, Perplexity, and Claude all recommend brands and cite sources when users ask buying-intent questions.
+ChatGPT, Perplexity, and Gemini all recommend brands and cite sources when users ask buying-intent questions.
 If someone asks "what's the best project management tool for remote teams?" and your competitor gets mentioned but you don't — that's a visibility gap no amount of keyword optimization can fix.

 How to check your AI visibility

 In Google: Both Ahrefs and Semrush now flag which of your tracked keywords trigger AI Overviews and whether your content is cited.
-For a manual check, search your target terms in incognito and look for the blue AI Overview panel at the top.
+For a manual check, search your target terms in incognito and look for the AI Overview panel at the top.

-In AI chatbots: Ask ChatGPT, Perplexity, and Claude the exact questions your potential customers would ask.
+In AI chatbots: Ask ChatGPT, Perplexity, and Gemini the exact questions your potential customers would ask.
 "What are the best [your category] tools?"
 "How do I solve [problem your product fixes]?"
 Do this monthly for your top 10–15 terms and track whether you're mentioned.

 The factor that most strongly predicts AI visibility?
 Editorial mentions across trusted publications.
 Not keyword density.
 Not technical SEO.
 Brand presence in authoritative media is what AI models use to determine which businesses to cite — which makes digital PR the most effective lever for both traditional and AI-powered search.
 Our GEO guide breaks down the full strategy.